molvqingtai/type-error-decorator/README.md

-The decorator uses `Symbol.toStringTag` internally to compare types, so you can use all the built-in constructor names (Upper Camel Case) to define types
+The decorator uses [Symbol.toStringTag](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) internally to compare types, so you can use all the built-in constructor names (Upper Camel Case) to define types.

 For example: